Rawa Mazowiecka Castle

-According to the scriptures of Jan Długosz, the castle was built by Casimir III the Great, and the stronghold's function was to protect the southern borders of Masovia.
+In 1601, the Swedish general Carl Carlsson Gyllenhielm, the illegitimate son of Prince Charles of Suderman (who later became King of Sweden as Charles IX Vasa), was imprisoned in the Rawa Castle.
+Gyllenhielm commanded the Swedish army, which capitulated in 1601 at the Battle of Kokenhausen, fought against Polish troops.
+Until he was exchanged for Prince Karol Korecki in 1613, he was in Polish captivity, where for six and a half years he walked in chains, which today hang in his tomb in the cathedral in Strängnäs.
+During the Swedish invasion of Poland, the castle was captured by the enemy in 1655, plundered and partially blown up.
+In 1665 king John Casimir stayed in the castle, and troops loyal to him were stationed near the city during the Lubomirski Rebellion.
+In 1766, after the city fire, starosta Franciszek Lanckoroński began to rebuild the castle, rebuilding the bridge over the Rawka River and renovating the rooms in the eastern part of the Big House.
 Although reconstruction efforts have been raised by Franciszek Lanckoroński, the reconstruction was stopped, most likely due to the Partitions of Poland, after which the Prussian authorities ordered to deconstruct the ruins, only keeping the tower.
 The rest of the brick material was used for nearby housing.
 Currently the renovated tower is open to tourists, and the outline of the castle's former square formation has been reconstructed around the tower.